Northeast Texas Trail

-The Northeast Texas Trail (NETT) is a planned 130+-mile multi-use trail along the route, following alongside U.S. Highway 82 and Texas State Highway 34.
-When complete, the trail will connect 19 cities spread over seven counties, stretching from the edge of the Dallas–Fort Worth metroplex to the Texarkana metropolitan area along the Arkansas border.

-When completed the Northeast Texas Trail will be the longest hike/bike and equestrian trail in Texas and the fourth longest in the United States.
+The Northeast Texas Trail (NETT) is a 130+-mile multi-use trail along the route, following alongside U.S. Highway 82 and Texas State Highway 34.
+The trail connects nineteen cities spread over seven counties, stretching from the edge of the Dallas–Fort Worth metroplex to the Texarkana metropolitan area along the Arkansas border.
+The Northeast Texas Trail is the longest hike/bike and equestrian trail in Texas and the fourth longest in the United States.
+As of 2026, the trail exists in a patchwork of completed, paved sections and highly rugged, unimproved stretches.

-The trail is being designed to provide access for hikers, mountain bicyclists, and in some sections, equestrians.
-It will be accessible by trailheads running through cities along the trail, while the trail will extend into more remote areas between the cities.
+The trail is designed to provide access for hikers, mountain bicyclists, and in some sections, equestrians.
+It is accessible by trailheads running through cities along the trail, while the trail will extend into more remote areas between the cities.
 The first trail section, the 2.36 multi-use portion "Trail de Paris" was dedicated in 2004.

 Scattered along the trail are several creeks and over one hundred rail bridges, including a crossing of the Sulphur River and many branches of Kickapoo Creek.